DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 The diagram visually represents the secure flow of secrets data from the central manager to the ODM application in Kubernetes, facilitated by the Secret Store CSI Driver, ensuring best practices in secret management.

-This documentation is based on an external HashiCorp Vault instance which hosts a few secrets needed by ODM's deployment.
-The differences with other Secrets stores will be highlighted.
+This documentation is based on an external HashiCorp Vault instance that hosts several secrets needed by ODM's deployment.
+The differences with other secret stores will be highlighted.

 ## Prerequisites